-• Linear Connector - the City's Transportation Master Plan advances 'active transportation' modes as a key component of the overall transportation system11 while Peel Region has articulated a similar vision for a robust non-motorized transportation network in support of public health and environmental goals.
+• Linear Connector - the City's Transportation Master Plan advances 'active transportation' modes as a key component of the overall transportation system while Peel Region has articulated a similar vision for a robust non-motorized transportation network in support of public health and environmental goals.
 For this reason, the City should create a Linear Connector category reflecting lands that are oriented to off-road recreational trails and/or connecting links between other forms of parkland or major community destinations.
+The core function of linear connectors is for transportation as opposed to traditional parkland.

-11 City of Brampton.
+City of Brampton.
 2015.
 Transportation Master Plan Update. pp. 73; Transportation and Transit Master Plan, 2009. pp. 39.